-Hands-On Experience | 25+ Hours & 3+ Projects | No Prerequisite
+Hands-On Experience | 30+ Hours and Projects | No Prerequisite

-Ideal for: Financial Analysts, Quant Risk Analysts, Post-Grad Students, and Professionals preparing for roles in: Banks, Investment Firms, Asset Management Companies, Consulting Firms, Mutual Funds and Hedge Funds, and Other Financial Institutions
+Ideal for: Financial Analysts, Quant Risk Analysts, Post-Grad Students, and Professionals preparing for roles in: Banks, Investment Firms, Asset Management Companies, Consulting Firms, Mutual Funds and Hedge Funds, and Other Financial Institutions.

 Python Data Types and Variables: Learn the foundational building blocks of Python, including the four core data types – Strings, Integers, Floats, and Booleans.
 Understand how to declare, assign, and manipulate variables.
 Practice using built-in functions like print() and type() and master casting between data types.
 Develop an understanding of Python's indentation rules and comment usage for clean, readable code.